icssc/AntAlmanac/README.md

 8. Merge your pull request and your changes will appear on the live website shortly! 🥳

 ## Video Walkhrough
-We also have a 30 minute contributor video tutorial available on YouTube (https://www.youtube.com/watch?v=_v91cqGzu5o).
+We also have a 30 minute contributor [video tutorial](https://www.youtube.com/watch?v=_v91cqGzu5o) available on YouTube.

 ## Additional Help
 If you ever need help, feel free to ask around on our [Discord server](https://discord.gg/Zu8KZHERtJ).